googleinterns/multimodal-long-transformer-2021/src/README.md

 ## Finetuning

-1. Use `scripts/finetune.sh` and an yaml file to finetune your model.
+1. Use `scripts/finetune.sh` and a yaml file to finetune your model.
 2. Remember to set your `TPU_NAME` and `TPU_ZONE` in `scripts/finetune.sh`.

 ```bash